titouanco/docker-gitea/README.md

 ...
 ```

-If you use a `docker-compose.yml` file you can pretty much copy paste the snippet, add gitea to your reverse proxy (the web interface is listening on port 3000)
+If you use a `docker-compose.yml` file you can pretty much copy paste the snippet and add gitea to your reverse proxy (the web interface is listening on port 3000)